ADA-SITE-JML/gesture_face_features/README.md

-# gesture_face_features
+### Analysis of the efficiency of the gesture and face feature extraction
-A proejct that analyzes the efficiency of the gesture and face feature extraction
+A project that analyzes the efficiency of the gesture and face feature extraction